SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 ## Introduction

-SCS aims to provide a standardized role model for RBAC roles across all supported OpenStack API services that applies sensible and consistent permission sets based on a set list of roles defined by a standard.
+SCS aims to provide a standardized role model for Role-Based Access Control (RBAC) across all supported OpenStack API services.
+The goal of this standard is to define IaaS roles for SCS clouds with sensible and consistent permission sets.
-It is closely guided by the OpenStack defaults.
+It is closely guided by the OpenStack defaults to achieve compatibility and interoperability.

 ## Terminology